Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 at the time of sending the Periodic NAK report.

-SRT Periodic NAK reports are sent with a period of (RTT + 4 * RTTVar) / 2 (so called NAKInterval), with a 20 milliseconds floor, where RTT and RTTVar are defined in section
+SRT Periodic NAK reports are sent with a period of (RTT + 4 * RTTVar) / 2 (so called NAKInterval), with a 20 milliseconds floor, where RTT and RTTVar are defined in {{rtt}}.
-{{rtt}}.
 A NAK control packet contains a compressed list of the lost packets.
 Therefore, only lost packets are retransmitted.
 By using NAKInterval for the NAK reports period, it may happen that lost packets are retransmitted more than once, but it helps maintain low latency in the case where NAK packets are lost.

 An ACKACK tells the receiver to stop sending the ACK position because the sender already knows it.
 Otherwise, ACKs (with outdated information) would continue to be sent regularly.